Can Your Identity Be Stolen Through Junk Mail?

 - School or Child-Related Documents: Make sure that you are shredding any mail related to your children, their medical information, or school information.
 This includes things such as school applications, report cards, or even school field trip permission forms.

-- Business Related Documents: You may be a small business or are participating in the “gig” economy and might have sensitive documents on clients or different jobs or tasks and if the docs were to fall in the wrong hands because you tossed them, they could be considered a data breach.
+- Business Related Documents: You may be a small business or are participating in the “gig” economy and might have sensitive documents on clients or different jobs or tasks.
+If the docs were to fall in the wrong hands because you tossed them, they could be considered a data breach.

 Change the Way You Think About Junk Mail

 If you are like most people, you have to change the way you think about junk mail.
 Why?
 Because junk mail can immediately set you up to become a victim of identity theft.
-Most of the time, when we think about identity theft, we think about large corporations and data breaches, such as Anthem and Target.
+When we think about identity theft, we usually think about large corporations and data breaches, such as Anthem and Target.
 Most of the time, however, identity theft is pretty low-tech.

 How Does Identity Theft Via Mail Happen?